EXCLUSIVE-China puts 4 mln barrels of Iranian oil into state reserves -source, Vortexa

 China was expected to release some stocks from its strategic stockpile around the Lunar New Year, Reuters reported last week.

-(Reporting by Chen Aizhu; additional reporting by Florence Tan and Beijing newsroom; editing by Jason Neely, Florence Tan and David Evans)
+(Reporting by Chen Aizhu; additional reporting by Florence Tan, Muyu Xu, Beijing newsroom, Arshad Mohammed and Tim Gardner in Washington; Parisa Hafezi in dubai; editing by Jason Neely, Florence Tan and David Evans)

 ((aizhu.chen@thomsonreuters.com; Reuters Messaging: aizhu.chen.reuters.com@reuters.net))